 The TMCC administration reserves the right to cancel any course for which there is not sufficient student enrollment.
-Student Services will inform the students, who will be afforded the opportunity to add another course Students are not charged for cancelled courses.
+Student Services will inform the students and advisors when a course is cancelled.
+When the institution cancels a course and the student has to add another course, the add/drop card must be filled out (See Change of Registration procedure page 16).
+Students are not charged for cancelled courses.